neondatabase/neon/docs/rfcs/028-pageserver-migration.md

-As well as simplifying implementation, putting heatmaps in S3 will be useful for future analytics purposes -- gathering aggregated statistics on activity pattersn across many tenants may be done directly from data in S3.
+As well as simplifying implementation, putting heatmaps in S3 will be useful for future analytics purposes -- gathering aggregated statistics on activity patterns across many tenants may be done directly from data in S3.